 A urinary tract infection (UTI) occurs when harmful bacteria invade the kidneys, ureters, bladder, or urethra.
-This painful condition is very common, particularly among seniors, who may experience more severe symptoms than their younger counterparts.
+This painful condition is very common, particularly among seniors, who are at an increased risk for UTIs than their younger counterparts.

 Most UTIs can be cured with prompt antibiotic treatment, and an early diagnosis is the key to achieving the best possible outcome.
 An undetected UTI can potentially lead to serious complications, such as a life-threatening blood infection.
 For these reasons, it’s important for everyone—especially older adults who may have a weakened immune system—to take steps to prevent UTIs, remain watchful for symptoms, and seek prompt medical attention when necessary.

 While it is impossible to completely prevent all UTIs, there are some ways to reduce the likelihood of their occurrence.
 Some helpful preventive strategies include:

 - Staying well-hydrated by drinking plenty of water and other fluids, but avoiding bladder irritants such as caffeinated and alcoholic beverages

 - Urinating promptly after experiencing an “urge to go”

 - Keeping the genital area clean by wiping from front to back (this is especially important for bedridden and immobile individuals who rely on others to manage their personal hygiene)

 A commonly held belief is that drinking cranberry juice can help prevent UTIs.
 However, studies performed to date have produced mixed results, and more research is needed to confirm the protective effects of drinking cranberry juice, if any.

 To help ensure an early diagnosis, it’s important to be vigilant for possible signs of a UTI.
 The most common symptoms, which can affect individuals of all ages, include: